LyxHuston/local-help.xplr/README.md

 ![A screenshot of the local help mode.](local-help.png)

 If you're confused about what to do or what you can do in this screen, local help the local help!

+# Parameters:

+- `key` (default `ctrl-h`): Determines the key to open local help with.

+- `input_buffer_height` (default 3): Determines the space around the input buffer.
+If you haven't messed with layout, don't touch this

 # Installation: